notro/pytest-circuitpython/README.rst

 .. code-block:: shell

     $ pytest --board=feather_m0_express

+    # or like this depending on your installation
+    $ python3 -m pytest --board=feather_m0_express

 The board serial device can be specified either as the CircuitPython build name, USB VID:PID or the tty: